josh8898/FeedlyRanking/README.md

 # FeedlyRanking
-A python script that scrapes your RSS (Feedly) feed and ranks articles using Word Mover's Distance and the Jaccard Index, according to keywords provided in keywords.txt
+A python script that scrapes your RSS (Feedly) feed and ranks articles using Word Mover's Distance and the Jaccard Index, according to keywords provided in keywords.txt.
+A feedly developer account and developer access token is required for this.
+Details on how to get this can be found [here](https://developer.feedly.com/v3/developer/)

 ### SETUP
+- add .env to directory, with KEY={your developer access token}
-type keywords into keywords.txt, one keyword per line
+- type keywords into keywords.txt, one keyword per line
 ### Install dependencies in python virtual environment
 In the directory of the project
 ```